Ayurvedic Diet & Lifestyle for Fall

 Putting a practice in place that honors these shifts throughout the season is called Ritucharya.
 This is an ancient Ayurvedic seasonal regimen where the goal is to remain balanced against the changes in our environment that are triggered by the seasons.

 Ayurveda teaches us that by balancing the nature of your local climate with your unique nature in addition to the appropriate diet and lifestyle adaptations, you can offset the potential for seasonally-induced imbalances.
-With Ayurveda, we can stay well through all the changes and weather any storm!
+By practicing these Ayurvedic guidelines, we can experience good health and well-being through all the changes and weather any storm.